toot-community/hub/src/index.md

 summary: A hub for toot.community, a Mastodon instance.
 ---

-Welcome to toot.community, your gateway to the broader Fediverse.
+Toot.community is your gateway to the broader Fediverse.
 We are a generic Mastodon instance proudly hosted in the Netherlands, dedicated to providing an open, advertisement-free, and respectful environment for all our users.

 Our instance serves as a platform for dialogue, connection, and shared learning, embodying the values of inclusivity and respect.
 We strive to maintain a welcoming atmosphere for individuals from all walks of life, regardless of their race, ethnicity, gender, religion, or nationality.